Blake Beecher, PhD, LCSW, MSW

 Jacky Thomas, PhD, LCSW, MSW

 Dr. Thomas received both her MSW and PhD from the University of Kentucky.
 She is a Licensed Clinical Social Worker, and has over 25 years of clinical practice experience in community mental health, hospital, residential care, employee assistance, and private practice settings.
-For the past 7 years, Dr. Thomas has been a full-time faculty member at the University of Kentucky and Eastern Kentucky University.
 Her research interests focus on professional wellness and resilience, empathy, and the application of mindfulness practice in social work education and social work practice.

 Mr. Galaz earned his MSW degree from San Diego State University, his administrative credential in educational leadership from Cal State University San Marcos, and his B.S. in psychology from UC San Diego.
 He is a credentialed school counselor, and has spent the majority of his career working as a secondary school counselor with a focus on students’ academic and personal/social needs.
 He started his career in social work working directly with people with developmental disabilities, both as a behavior therapist and a case manager.
 Mr. Galaz specializes in community change, and has specifically worked on closing the achievement gap in education through changing community culture.